RichardByrne95/CI-MS4-TuckIn/README.md

 3. 'App Passwords' was opened and a new app with an app of 'Mail', and then 'Other' + 'Django' as device type.
 4. The password was then copied and pasted into Heroku's config variables as 'EMAIL_HOST_PASSWORD'.
 5. Another config variable was added called 'EMAIL_HOST_USER' with a value of the developer's chosen email address.
-6. Lastly, the following code was added to 'settings.py':
+6. Next, the following code was added to 'settings.py':
     ```python
     if 'DEVELOPMENT' in os.environ:
         EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'